 Add your email account to Hotmail or Outlook.com

-I DO NOT recommend using this method.
-At this time, Outlook.com is using a weird Hotmail address as the From address, not the "Microsoft Account" address.
+I DO NOT recommend using this method at this time.
+Outlook.com is using an ugly address (email@example.com, or as I call it, outlook_ugly@) as the From address, not the "Microsoft Account" address.
 Keep both accounts in your profile and use the registry key above to force Outlook to use the default account as the default for all email.

 If you use a Microsoft Account from another domain and want to bring your email into Hotmail or Outlook.com, log onto your account online (in Internet Explorer), go to the gear icon (next to your name) > More mail settings > Sending/receiving email from other accounts and add your POP3 account username and password.
 This tells outlook.com to go out and get the email from that account.